jdouliez/ffuf-launcher/README.md

 This tool lets you dynamically choose your wordlist and your extension list to fuzz.
 Because each website is different.

 positional arguments:
   URL         The url to fuzz.
-Must contains the FUZZ word ARGS        Any additional ffuf args.
+  ARGS        Any additional ffuf args.
 (Optional)

 optional arguments: